rkitover/windows-dev-guide/README.md

 , `pip` will give you a warning with the path if it's not in your `$env:PATH`.

-The `perl` command comes from `StrawberryPerl.StrawberryPerl` from winget, it is mostly fully functional and allows you to install many modules from CPAN without issues.
-See the `$env:PATH` override for it in the [`$profile`](#setting-up-powershell) to remove the MinGW stuff it comes with.
-I would recommend removing it from your system PATH entirely and only adding it when you need to install CPAN modules that need a compiler.
+The `perl` command comes from the `perl` package from Scoop, which is Strawberry Perl portable, and is mostly fully functional, but does not allow installing CPAN modules that require building with a C/C++ compiler.

+If you need to install CPAN modules that require building with a compiler, remove the `perl` Scoop package and install the WinGet `StrawberryPerl.StrawberryPerl` package, which includes a MinGW toolchain.
+My [`$profile`](#setting-up-powershell) removes the MinGW toolchain from `$env:PATH` because it breaks other build tools, you can re-add the path when you need to build CPAN modules or disable the override.

 The tools `cmake` and `ninja` come with Visual Studio, the [`$profile`](#setting-up-powershell) sets up the Visual Studio